Spygate (NFL): Congressional attention

 U.S. Senator Arlen Specter questioned Goodell's decision to destroy the tapes.

 On February 1, 2008, U.S. Senator Arlen Specter (then R-PA), the ranking member of the Senate Judiciary Committee, commented on the incident and the NFL's decision to destroy the video tape evidence in a New York Times article.
 Specter was quoted in a letter to NFL commissioner Roger Goodell as saying, "I am very concerned about the underlying facts on the taping, the reasons for the judgment on the limited penalties and, most of all, on the inexplicable destruction of the tapes."
 Specter also said he could call Goodell to attend a congressional hearing on the league's antitrust exemption, at which time Goodell would also be asked to comment on the destruction of the tapes received from the Patriots.
 Specter's true motivation for becoming involved with Spygate was brought into question by some due to the fact that Specter's largest campaign contributors were Comcast and its lobbyists, and at the time Comcast was in the middle of an acrimonious dispute with NFL Network over distribution fees.

 In his annual Super Bowl press conference later on February 1, Goodell said he was "more than willing" to meet with Congress to explain his reasoning behind destroying the tapes, and added he didn't think the videotaping incident "tainted [the Patriots'] accomplishments."
-Goodell reiterated these beliefs in a January 31 memorandum to Specter while also adding the NFL had no evidence the Patriots improperly taped the Eagles' signals during Super Bowl XXXIX.
+Goodell reiterated these beliefs in a January 31 memorandum to Specter while also adding that the NFL had no evidence the Patriots improperly taped the Eagles' signals during Super Bowl XXXIX.

 Goodell and Specter privately met in Washington, D.C., on February 13, 2008.
 After the meeting, Goodell said he believed destroying the materials was "the right thing to do" and that he "had nothing to hide."
-Later, Specter told reporters that he "found a lot of questions unanswerable because of the tapes and notes had been destroyed."
-Goodell also told Specter that Belichick privately informed Goodell during the initial investigation that the taping practices dated back to when Belichick took over as the Patriots head coach in 2000.
+Later, Specter told reporters that he "found a lot of questions unanswerable because the tapes and notes had been destroyed."
+Goodell also told Specter that Belichick privately informed Goodell during the initial investigation that the taping practices dated back to when Belichick took over as the Patriots' head coach in 2000.
 Goodell told reporters Belichick believed the taping was legal, adding "He said that's always been his interpretation since he's been the head coach...We are going to agree to disagree on the facts."
 Specter also told reporters the "Spygate" case against the New England Patriots involved four games against the Steelers, including two AFC championship games.
 Specter told the Pittsburgh Post-Gazette "I think Steelers fans have a lot to be concerned about this and I'm one of them...maybe Steelers ownership should think about it a little."
 Two days later, Steelers chairman Dan Rooney rebuffed Specter, stating that "We consider the tapes of our coaching staff during our games against the New England Patriots to be a non-issue.
 In our opinion, they had no impact on the results of those games."